 Ingredients

-- 1 big handful of spinach
+- 1 big handful of baby spinach

-- 1-½ cups (17 ounces) vanilla greek yogurt (or unsweetened or vanilla)
+- 1-½ cups (17 ounces) vanilla Greek yogurt (or unsweetened)

-- 2 tablespoons cashew butter (optional)
+- 2 tablespoons cashew butter

 - 1-¼ cups granola (store-bought or homemade)